Libclient caching does not respect accessPolicies

-#5 Updated by Rob Nahf almost 9 years ago
+#5 Updated by Rob Nahf over 9 years ago

 possible solutions are multiple caches (one per subject), local access policy checking, perform a describe request, or isAuthorized() prior to returning from the cache (if cached), clearing the cache for new subjects, associating the cached object with a subject.

 the describe check is probably the most elegant, but does introduce http connection overhead compared to not doing any checks at all.
 The other options require introspection of the subject for each call, and could lead to unnecessary downloads.